 Working with professional scientists, students learn to collect data in the field using authentic techniques and equipment.
 All data collected is incorporated into ongoing research projects.
 Students are introduced to the ins and outs of structuring a research project, and how to apply techniques taught in the camp as general tools for their future endeavors.
 Special emphasis is placed on preparing students to pursue original research projects in college.

-Field work is a land of extremes.
-Our students are taught to safely and responsibly carry out our field tasks in a variety of favorable and adverse conditions.
+Using active learning techniques, we challenge our students to think about science beyond raw facts and figures.
+Our staff implement challenging learning games and problem-solving scenarios, guiding our students as they learn to consider and connect their knowledge in a comprehensive fashion.
+In our field-based camps, our students are taught to safely and responsibly carry out our field tasks in a variety of favorable and adverse conditions.
 In doing this, students discover their own depths of resilience and strength.
 Students are taught to monitor themselves and others in their team, and take initiative to get the job done right.

 “This camp experience provided many “firsts” for me.
 I had never camped in a tent before; I had never been away from family for that length of time; and I learned that given a significant purpose, I had endurance beyond my belief.
 It was definitely the highlight of my year.” – Alex Landwehr, Sternberg Paleontology Camp student (2017, 2018)

 We are program built for science geeks, by science geeks.
-We love spending time in the field, and want to make sure our students see that while field science can be hard work, it’s also a ton of fun.
-From outdoor discoveries to making new friends, we strive to keep the work of field science balanced with a healthy dose of laughter!
+We love spending time in the field or in the lab, and want to make sure our students see that while science can be hard work, it’s also a ton of fun.
+We strive to keep the work of field and lab science balanced with a healthy dose of laughter!

-Our camps staff are professional scientists and science educators, graduate students, and select program alumni.
+Our camps staff are professional scientists and science educators, graduate students, undergraduates, and select program alumni.
 We value a wide range of professional skills and career paths, in order to provide a broad set of skills training and perspective to our students.
-All of our staff are deeply passionate about outreach and education in addition to their scientific specializations.
+All of our staff are deeply passionate about science outreach and education in addition to their professional specializations.

 For questions about the Sternberg Science Camps programs, contact us at SternbergCamps@fhsu.edu or 785-639-5249.